Jane-bunny/python_excise/README.md

-# python_excise
+# python_exercise
-Python excises from study
+Python exercises from study
 Analyse the examples at the end of this page: https://holypython.com/beginner-python-lessons/lesson-18-python-operators/ Rewrite the 8 examples above to PEP Standards.
 Put the examples under source control and update your Github or Gitlab Account.